ptiede/VIDA.jl/README.md

 extract(measure,
           θ::AbstractFilter, #starting location of filter
-          lower,  #lower bounds on parameters for filter upper,   #upper bounds on the parameters for filter method=Fminbox(LBFGS()) #optimization method
+          lower,  #lower bounds on parameters for filter upper;   #upper bounds on the parameters for filter method=Fminbox(LBFGS()) #optimization method
+         )
+#To use a more robust global optimizer use
+bbextract(measure,
+          θ::AbstractFilter, #starting location of filter
+          lower,  #lower bounds on parameters for filter upper;   #upper bounds on the parameters for filter MaxFuncEvals = 2*10^4, #Maximum number of measure evals TraceMode = :compact # write progress
          )
 ```
 Let's dive into what each piece means